rabbitmq/rabbitmqadmin-ng/README.md

 Usage: rabbitmqadmin [OPTIONS] <command>

 Commands:
   show                 overview
-  list          lists objects by type declare       creates or declares things delete        deletes objects purge         purges queues health_check  runs health checks close         closes connections rebalance     rebalances queue leaders definitions   operations on definitions export        see 'definitions export' import        see 'definitions import' publish       publish a message get           get message(s) from a queue help          Print this message or the help of the given subcommand(s)
+  list                 lists objects by type declare              creates or declares things delete               deletes objects purge                purges queues health_check         runs health checks close                closes connections rebalance            rebalances queue leaders definitions          operations on definitions export               see 'definitions export' import               see 'definitions import' feature_flags        operations on feature flags deprecated_features  operations on deprecated features publish              Publishes (inefficiently) message(s) to a queue or a stream.
+Only suitable for development and test environments. get                  fetches message(s) from a queue or stream via polling.
+Only suitable for development and test environments. help                 Print this message or the help of the given subcommand(s)
 ```

 To explore commands in a specific group, use